shazow/miniLock/README.md

 A recipient `a`'s long-term keys are denoted as `recipientSecret[a]` and `recipientPublic[a]`.

 The sender appends the bytes signalling the beginning of the header to the final encrypted file.

+The file's filename is padded with 0x00 bytes until its length equals 256 bytes.
+The filename is then prepended to the plaintext prior to encryption.
+The filename is encrypted as its own 256-byte chunk (see chunking format below).

 A random 32-byte `fileKey` and a random 16-byte `fileNonce` are generated and used to symmetrically encrypt the plaintext bytes using TweetNaCL's `xsalsa20-poly1305` construction.
 We encrypt the plaintext bytes by splitting the plaintext into 1048576-byte chunks.
 Each chunk is then encrypted using the following model: